nietBouke/IMSIDE/IMSIDE netw/README.txt

 Changes: different setup of the analytical equations for tidal salinity Also tried to make the code faster, but this did not result in much improvement.
 It seems like I fixed a small error in the time-dependent simulation, but I am not so sure which I changed.
 Anyway, small numerical instabilities have disappeared.

+Version 4.3.1: 23-02-2024
+Include different depth for different segments
+Changed (corrected) minus signs for vertical balance, in accordance with the changes done to the single channel code.
+Also, use average depth at junctions and segment boundaries for the transport at depth.
+Is an improvement in stability

 ########################################